What paper to choose? C-type vs Giclée

 Making sure your file is in tip top shape is crucial.
 Be sure to check the resolution, file size and dimensions of your image before saving.

-Placing your order online
+Placing your art print order

 With our easy to use upload system, once you’ve uploaded your print ready file you can store it on creativehub, no need to re upload each time you want a print!

-How big should I print?
+How big should I print my art?